Uncle-T36/legacygrid-school-management/README.md

 # LegacyGrid Automated Email System

-This module automates emails for school events (payments, registrations, etc.) using templated messages.
+Automated email notifications for school events (payments, registrations, etc.), using customizable templates.

 ## Setup

-1. Place your SMTP credentials in `smtp_config_example.py` (rename/copy as needed).
+1. Fill in your SMTP credentials in `smtp_config_example.py`.
-2. Add/edit templates in the `templates/` directory (`.txt` files).
+2. Add/edit templates in the `templates/` directory.
-3. Use `auto_emailer.py` for sending emails based on events.
+3. Use `auto_emailer.py` to send emails for different events.

-## Usage Example
+## Example Usage

 ```python
 from auto_emailer import send_event_email